ultralytics/ultralytics/docs/modes/track.md

 ### Persisting Tracks Loop

 Here is a Python script using OpenCV (`cv2`) and YOLOv8 to run object tracking on video frames.
 This script still assumes you have already installed the necessary packages (`opencv-python` and `ultralytics`).
+The `persist=True` argument tells the tracker than the current image or frame is the next in a sequence and to expect tracks from the previous image in the current image.

 !!! example "Streaming for-loop with tracking"